bpapiernik/Are-Wins-A-Quarterback-Statistic/README.md

 plays.
 These derivative statistical data are further grouped for each specific quarterback_id, rusher_id, and wide_receiver_id for each specific game_id based on the zone locations above.
 This analysis aims to provide value insight into the world of professional football by investigating how play by play performance metrics for each specific player correlate with home wins or home losses.

+This project focuses on using play by play NFL data from nflfastR for the 2023 season.